DaemonEngine/daemonmap/README.md

 Under MSYS2, the mingw shell must be used.

-If you use MSYS2 over SSH, add `mingw64` to the path this way (given you compile for 64 bit windows):
+If you use MSYS2 over SSH, add `mingw64` to the path this way (given you compile for 64 bit Windows):

 ```
 export PATH="/mingw64/bin:${PATH}"`